aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Convert PowerPoint to HTML with Original Fonts**

-Aspose.Slides provides the [**EmbedAllFontsHtmlController** ](https://apireference.aspose.com/slides/net/aspose.slides.export/embedallfontshtmlcontroller)class that allows you to preserve the original fonts in a generated HTML.
-This code in C# demonstrates the PowerPoint to HTML conversion process with the original fonts preserved:
+Aspose.Slides provides the EmbedAllFontsHtmlController class that allows you to embed all the fonts in a presentation while converting the presentation to HTML.

+To prevent certain fonts from being embedded, you can pass an array of font names to a parameterized constructor from the EmbedAllFontsHtmlController class.
+Popular fonts, such as Calibri or Arial, when used in a presentation, do not have to be embedded because most systems already contain such fonts.
+When those fonts are embedded, the resulting HTML document becomes unnecessarily large.

+The EmbedAllFontsHtmlController class supports inheritance and provides the WriteFont method, which is meant to be overwritten.

 ```c#
 using (Presentation pres = new Presentation("input.pptx"))